Eschatologue/CM_wiki/docs/gameplay/phb/combat.md

 #### Communicating

-You can communicate however you are able–through bried uttarances and gestures–as you take your turn.
+You can communicate however you are able-through bried uttarances and gestures-as you take your turn.
 Doing so uses neither your :rsc-a: **Action** nor your move.

 Extended communications, such as detailes explanation of something or an attempt to persuade a foe, requies an action.
 The :rsc-a: **Influence** action is the main way you try to influence a monster.